Updated: March 14, 2019

 Keep a secure record of all passwords

-Users should only keep a physical record of their Google Workspace password (and all your other passwords) in an encrypted password database such as LastPass or 1Password.
+Users should only keep a physical record of their Google Workspace password (and all their other passwords) in an encrypted password database such as 1Password.

-In other words, users should avoid storing passwords in a spreadsheet, a document or on paper.
+In other words, users should avoid storing passwords in a spreadsheet, a document, or paper.

 Enable Google 2-Step Verification